brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/YIELD.md

 ```

-> **Deprecated / discouraged.**
+@note **Deprecated / discouraged.**
-> `YIELD` is not required in Retro Rocket BASIC and may be removed.
+@note `YIELD` is not required in Retro Rocket BASIC and may be removed.
 It does not solve any real problem and simply wastes time.

 `YIELD` was intended as a hint to let other work run, but Retro Rocket’s scheduler already **pre-empts BASIC automatically at the end of every line**.
 A BASIC program **cannot monopolise the CPU**, so inserting `YIELD` calls has **no scheduling benefit**.